DA1OOO/Big-Data-Systems-and-Information-Processing/4.KafkaSparkStreaming/KafkaSparkStreaming.md

    ![image-20230316132442865](KafkaSparkStreaming.assets/image-20230316132442865.png)

-7. Therefore, we found that after Obama took office, the rate of armed crime has been steadily **declining**.
+7. **Therefore, we found that after Obama took office, the rate of armed crime has been steadily declining.**

 ## Q2 Kafka Cluster Setup